adaptco-main/A2A_MCP/README.md

 - Out-of-the-box sinks for Notion, Google Calendar, and Shopify that generate ready-to-use request bodies.
 - Dry-run friendly CLI to experiment locally before wiring live credentials.
+- Organize-backed sentinel that persists every dispatched event into the SSOT repository for downstream consumers.

 ## Installation